What is schizophrenia?

 Could we prevent schizophrenia?

-Dr Joshua Roffman asks, could folic acid hold the clue to reducing the risk of schizophrenia?More about this project
+Dr Joshua Roffman sought to find out if folic acid could hold the clue to reducing the risk of schizophrenia.More about this project